 Buying a new house is different from making it your own.
 New homeowners might need to make necessary changes to suit their lifestyles.
 However, some of these changes don’t require DIY skills.
 Use the services of interior designers and renovation consultants to make your new home more appealing.
-To save cost, fix the simple tasks of changing locks, hinges, epoxy coating, and paints.
-Deep cleaning and new furniture arrangement can give the home a new look.
+To save cost, do the simple tasks of changing locks, hinges, epoxy coating, and repainting yourself.
+Cleaning and adding some new furniture can give the home a new look.

-Have a Timeline: Every project that’ll be done properly must have completion date and timeline.
-Ask contractors to indicate timeline and workflow details before making decisions.
-It helps new homeowners estimate when they can start enjoying the add-ons.
-More so, you can avoid the effects of rising costs of materials when your project doesn’t suffer delays.
+Have a Timeline: Every project that needs to be done must have a completion date and a timeline.
+Ask contractors to give you a timeline and workflow details before making decisions.

 Ask for Builder’s Testimonials: After spending a fortune to own a home for your family, renovation cost could be unbearable.
-However, when you get your preferred remodeling expert, ask to see their previous works and clients.
+However, when you get your preferred renovations expert, ask to see their previous works and some of their old clients.
 Asking for their references creates an impression of how important this project is to you.
-The vibe to get high-quality materials for renovation starts from little details.
+The road to get high-quality materials for renovation starts from following small details.
 Don’t rely on word of mouth testimonials.
 Instead verify past projects and confirm references from building contractors and interior designers.

 Older models of home appliances from original equipment manufacturers (OEMs) are better than new substandard products.
 Insist on using the best materials for faucets, appliances, doors, and kitchen walls replacements.
-When homebuyers remodel their homes with genuine construction materials and high-quality appliances, they save cost in the future.
+When home buyers remodel their homes with genuine building materials and high-quality appliances, they save money in the future.

-Make the Neighborhood Beautiful: For new home accessories, equipment and appliances; ensure their widths conveniently go through the front or back doors.
-Place new flower pots with fresh plants, replace house numbers, and letterbox.
-A multicolor coat application on the balcony boards will create beautiful impressions for your neighbors.
-Paint the front door if it’s wood material, and respray metal doors with bright paints.
+Make the Neighbourhood Beautiful: For new home accessories, equipment and appliances; ensure their size actually fits through the front or back doors.
+Place new flower pots with fresh plants, replace house numbers, and the letterbox.
+A multicolour coat application on the balcony boards will create beautiful visuals for your neighbours.
+Paint the front door if it’s wood, and respray metal doors with bright paints.
 Change door knobs, and make them more appealing.
 Use bright colors to transform your new neighborhood.
-These are little DIY remodeling task you can carry out.
+These are little DIY remodelling jobs you can carry out yourself.

-Home renovation projects require financing; savings, home equity line of credit (HELOC), and loans are options.
-You will need to find a source of finance to fund this remodeling expenditure.
-Many unforeseen events spring up during renovations, always have back up plans.
-Your building contractor or designer may decide on slight adjustments that require money.
-Under-budgeted renovation and over-renovation works can impact on your finances.
+Home renovation projects require financing; savings, home equity line of credit (HELOC), and loans are some options.
+You will need to find a source of finance to fund this remodelling.
+Many unforeseen events spring up during renovations, so always have back up plans.
+Your building contractor or designer may decide on slight adjustments that require extra money.
+Under-budgeted renovation and over-renovation works can impact your finances.
 Always make your remodels modest and attractive.